 “Is Uncle Frankie Aunt Tilly’s brother?”
 I asked mum.
 I was 11 years old and visiting an old aunt and uncle in Singapore when I innocently addressed this question to my mum.
 She laughed and replied, “Hello…?
 He’s her husband!”
-But I kept thinking why couples look alike.
+But it was very unsettling to me and I kept wondering why do some couples look alike.

 I remember being puzzled, “Then why do they look alike?”